lundin/go-ora/README.md

 # go-ora
-# Pure go oracle client
+# Pure golang oracle client

 ## note:
 ###### the original oracle drivers are very complex and contain many features which are difficult to add them at one time